Obama joined by Curry to tell minority boys ‘you matter’

 OAKLAND, Calif.
-(AP) — Former President Barack Obama and Golden State Warriors superstar Stephen Curry told minority boys on Tuesday that they matter and urged them to make the world a better place.
+(AP) — Former President Barack Obama and Golden State Warriors superstar Stephen Curry told a roomful of minority boys on Tuesday that they matter and urged them to make the world a better place.

-Obama was in Oakland, California, to mark the fifth anniversary of an initiative he started after the 2012 shooting death of 17-year-old Trayvon Martin.
+Obama was in Oakland, California, to mark the fifth anniversary of My Brother’s Keeper, an initiative he started after the 2012 shooting death of 17-year-old Trayvon Martin.
 The death of the African-American teen sparked protests over racial profiling.

-Obama launched My Brother’s Keeper as a call to communities to close opportunity gaps for minority boys, especially African American, Latino and Native American boys.
+The initiative was a call to communities to close opportunity gaps for minority boys, especially African-American, Latino and Native American boys, Obama said to roughly 100 boys attending the alliance’s first national gathering.
+The My Brother’s Keeper Alliance is part of the Obama Foundation.

-He and Curry talked about what it means to be a man and the struggles they had as teens.
+“We had to be able to say to them, ‘you matter, we care about you, we believe in you and we are going to make sure that you have the opportunities and chances to move forward just like everybody else’,” Obama said.

 Most Read Nation & World Stories